Revenantsghost/ProofTrack/README.md

 ## **Current Practice**

-- This app is similar to **Alarmy**, an alarm clock that requires the user to prove they are awake by completing “missions” before the alarm can be dismissed.
 - Other apps use monetary commitments or community review to ensure that users meet their goals. **ProofTrack** offers similar benefits without the pressure of monetary costs or social expectations.

 ---